 Widely used formula is 110-age = Percentage in stocks.
 The rationale behind this - as you grow older the tolerance risk for the swings of the stock market decreases, therefore you will, by default, own more bonds (Bonds are more stable but have less growth).

 For example, let's analyze.
 Jim is 40 years of age.
 If we go by the above formula, he should have 70% stocks and 40% bonds.

 On the other hand Karen is 70 years old.
 She should have 40% stocks and 70% bonds.

-The reason this is done is to decrease your risk, in the case one of your fund loses value.
+The reason this is done is to decrease your risk, in the case one of your fund loses value, the other funds usually hold their value.
 It is unusual for ALL funds to go down in value.

 What fund should I invest in?

 You should understand your investments.
 You should be able to explain your investment to your child.